hwayne/hacker-test-history/README.md

 ####  0121 Do you understand 3270 data streams?

+IBM 3270 was a block-oriented rather than a character-oriented video terminal, much harder to communicate with than a VT100.

 ####  0122 Do you know what the VM privilege classes are?

 ####  0123 Have you IPLed an IBM off the tape drive?

+IPL = Initial Program Loader, the mainframe for a bootloader.
+You can experience it for yourself in the [Hercules](http://www.hercules-390.org/) emulator.

 ####  0124 ... off a card reader?